toscawidgets/tw2.core/docs/turbogears.rst

 Building a Form
 ---------------
-We'll create a movie database as in the standalone example.
+We'll create a movie database as in the :doc:`standalone` example.
 First, let's create a movie controller and mount it from our root controller.

 Create a new file ``myapp/controllers/movie.py`` with the contents::